-This Criterion applies to Aluminium Re-Melters/Refiners.
+This criterion applies to Aluminium re-melters/refiners.

-- This Criterion focuses on the direct Output of the Re-Melting and/or Refining process in the form of Liquid Metal (molten Aluminium) that is taken to a Casthouse or is part of the Casting process itself, where Section 5 would apply to the post-Liquid phase (e.g. Remelting furnace). - For Aluminium to be designated 'ASI Aluminium', it needs to come from CoC Certified Facilities that are within an Entity's own CoC Certification Scope and/or from another Entity's CoC Certification in which they hold a legal interest (4.1(a)). - Examples of the latter include Joint Venture arrangements in which a portion of production is owned by the Entity according to their investment.
+This criterion focuses on the direct Output of the Re-Melting and/or Refining process in the form of Liquid Metal (molten Aluminium) that is taken to a Casthouse or is part of the Casting process itself, where Section 5 would apply to the post-Liquid phase (e.g. remelting furnace).